Patrol torpedo boat PT-109: Thom's and Kennedy's rescue messages

-Coastwatchers' canoe trip from Olsana to the PT base, 6 August
+Scouts' canoe trip from Olasana to the PT base, 6 August

 On 6 August, Gasa and Kumana left Olasana and headed east, carrying the penciled note and Kennedy's coconut message 10 nmi to Wana Wana Island, south of Kolombangara and a quarter of the way to Kennedy's PT Naval base on Rendova Island.
 There, they took little time to rest but linked up with Senior Scout Benjamin Kevu, whom they told they had found the crew of PT-109.
 Kevu sent another scout to inform Evans, north on Kolombangara Island, of the discovery.
 Gasa and Kumana departed Wana Wana with scout John Kari in a better canoe given them by Kevu, carrying both Thom's and Kennedy's messages to a military outpost on Roviana Island, close to the PT Rendova base in a total of fifteen hours by paddling their canoe all night through 38 mi of rough seas and hostile waters patrolled by the Japanese.
 Traveling in an arranged boat, Gasa and Kumana were at last sent south to the PT base at Rendova from Roviana Island, a distance of only 3 mi, with Gasa still clutching the coconut.
 Around 6 August, after speaking to Kevu about the eleven found on Olasana, Evans sent a canoe with fresh fish, yams, potatoes, corned beef hash, and rice to Kennedy and his crew with a message to return to him on Kolumbangara's Gomu Island in the canoe immediately.
 Kennedy followed this request and was the only one of his crew to go, since many Japanese planes were flying above and the coast watchers' station was on the Japanese-occupied island of Wana Wana.
 Kennedy was instructed to lie underneath palm fronds in the canoe so he would not be spotted by Japanese planes.
 It was not until the morning of 7 August that Evans was able to radio Rendova to confirm the news that Kennedy and his crew had been discovered.